-Karah Prashad is a sacred pudding made from equal parts of butter, sugar and flour which is prepared in the langar facility, and served during gurdwara programs.
-A person preparing prashad is obligated to continually recite Sikh scripture such as:
+Karah Prashad is a sacred pudding made from equal parts of butter, sugar and flour which is prepared in the langar facility, and served as a sacramental offering during gurdwara programs.
+A person preparing prashad is obligated to follow langar preperation guidelines and continually recite Sikh scripture such as:

 - Gurmanter - Waheguru, the Sikh name for God.